NHS-Sailbot/Learning/lesson_03_functions/README.md

 ```

 ## Return types
 Function return types allow the function to pass data from inside the function
 back to where it was called from.
+Functions are a way to organize and modularize our code.
+They allow us to write some procedure once, and have an
+easy to write (and easy to remember) alias when we require
+such functionality.

 A function's return type is listed first, with the name or alias
 following.
 When a return type is given to a function, it must return a value.